Canon 1D X Mark II vs Fujifilm GFX 50R

 - More modern: Reflects 2 years and 7 months of technical progress since the 1DX Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50R is the clear winner of the contest (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50R is the clear winner of the contest (19 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1DX Mark II or the GFX 50R.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 1D X Mark II vs Fujifilm GFX 50R